fiinix/fiinix.github.io/_posts/2016/march/2016-03-31-paying-the-price-for-past-carlos-again.md

 layout: post
 title: "Paying the Price for Past Carlos Again"
 date: 2016-03-31 T 20:00 UTC
-tags : [Health, Shoes]
+tags : [Wearables, Running]
-category: personal
+category: Health
 excerpt: "In which Present Carlos, again, has to pay the price of Past Carlos' mistakes.
 This time, in the form of shoes."
 ---
 When will I ever learn?